 This is also the time to consider making a big batch of vanilla sugar in advance of making the mix since you can use it quickly rather than having to wait 24hrs as this recipe instructs.

-The recipe makes a huge amount of homemade hot chocolate mix (almost 2 quarts, dry) and because it lasts up to 6 months, it will make the perfect addition to my Christmas gift packages this year.
-I love my cocoa with a heaping spoonful of whipped cream but perhaps some homemade peppermint marshmallows are in my future as well.
+The recipe makes a huge amount of homemade hot chocolate mix – almost 2 quarts of dry powdered mix.
+And because it lasts up to 6 months, it will make the perfect addition to not only Christmas gift packages this year, but also for weeks into the frigid winter months.

 Homemade Hot Chocolate Mix

 - 4 cups granulated sugar OR 4 cups vanilla sugar